JoaoGFarias/JoaoGFarias.github.io/_posts/2020-04-22-intro_to_percy.markdown

   });
 ```

 The _percySnapshot_ function takes on the first argument the name / ID of the snapshot.
-It is use for comparision purporses.
-The image _button to home about page_ from the source of truth build will be compared against the current _button to home about page_ image.
+It is used for comparision purporses.
+The image "_button to home about page_" from the source of truth build will be compared against the current "_button to home about page_" image.
 The second argument determines the DOM area of interest.
 For simplicity purpose _body_ is enough, but when you add more snapshots in a bigger test suite, it's good to focus on specific areas, in order to mitigate false negatives.

 Now when you run _ember test_, you will see that Percy will run alongside the tests and create process your snapshots on the Percy servers.